 The following is a summary of how laws regulate employers with respect to wages and employee benefits.
 Find additional articles and resources in FindLaw's Wages and Benefits section.

-Federal and state laws set out in detail the minimum wage every worker is entitled to receive.
-These laws also identify which workers are entitled to receive overtime pay for working longer hours.
-Unfortunately (and usually unintentionally) some employers fail to comply with these legal requirements.
-Common violations of the law related to employment wages include:
+Federal and state laws set out in detail the minimum wage every worker is entitled to receive, which varies by age or category in some instances.
+These laws also identify which workers are entitled to receive overtime pay for exceeding 40 hours in a week or, in some states, a certain number of hours per day.
+Unfortunately (and often unintentionally) some smaller businesses fail to comply with these legal requirements, perhaps because of inadequate legal review.
+Common violations of the law related to employee compensation (wages, in particular) include:

-The term "benefits" is a broad one.
-It covers anything an employee receives other than cash wages.
-Some benefits -- such as family and medical leave -- are required under federal or state law.
-These benefits generally do not cost an employer anything, except in terms of the employee's time away from work.
+The term benefits is a broad one, but most often refers to health insurance coverage, paid vacation and sick days, and any other form of employee compensation other than cash wages.
+The right to take leave for medical or family reasons is guaranteed under federal law, but some states and municipalities offer limited paid leave.
 If you are an employer with workers who are covered by a law that requires certain job benefits, such as leave time for certain purposes, you must allow your employees to take advantage of those benefits at no penalty to them.